Breaking New Ground

 If your movement would like to apply for funding, download the application form and email it to firstname.lastname@example.org.

-We are currently processing the first round of application forms, the deadline for round 2 will be Monday 30 April.
+We are currently processing the second round of application forms.
+The deadline for round three will be Monday 25 June.

 Program Director and Head Coach: Nigel Pollock